jeremylt/LFAToolkit.jl/docs/src/background.md

 A_e = B^T D B
 ```

-where ``P`` represents the element assembly operator, ``B`` represents computing the values and derivatives of the basis functions at the quadrature points, and ``D`` represents a pointwise application of the bilinear form with quadrature weights, to include a change of coordinates to the reference space.
+where ``P`` represents the element assembly operator, ``B`` is a basis operator which computes the values and derivatives of the basis functions at the quadrature points, and ``D`` is a block diagonal operator which provides a pointwise application of the bilinear form on the quadrature points, to include quadrature weights and the change in coordinates between the physical and reference space.

-With a nodal basis of order ``p``, the nodes on the boundary of the element are equivalent to the same Fourier mode, and we can thus compute the symbol matrix as
+With a nodal basis of order ``p``, the nodes on the boundary of the element map to the same Fourier mode due to periodicity, and we can thus compute the symbol matrix as

 ```math
 \tilde{A}_h = Q^T \left( A_e \odot \left[ e^{\imath \left( x_i - x_j \right) \theta} \right] \right) Q